So, I wrote a small e-book compiling all the knowledge I have from researching and training more than 200 people on efficient threat modeling.

 How is this threat modeling e-book different from the others on the market?

 First, thanks for choosing my little e-book from the vast sea of similar ones.
 I appreciate it!

-I created a learning path and resources and trained more than 200 people using the approach described in this book and helped them start their way of making securer software.
+I created a learning path and resources, trained more than 200 people using the approach described in this book, and helped them start making securer software.
 The feedback was impressive, and the results were visible.

 The threat modeling book includes some internet resources, but the rest of the passion, examples, ideas, and process are entirely mine.
 You wouldn’t find this knowledge in any other place.